 “If you get a low-cost charger and it is off by as little as 10 mV (millivolts, 1/1000 of a volt), you will also get less than optimum performance.”

 An example Jerry shared is that a 4.1V cell charged at 4.050 V might be good for 4,000 charge cycles.
-Increasing the charge voltage to 4.250, a difference of less than 1/4 of a volt, can reduce this down to less than 100 cycles.
+Increasing the charge voltage to 4.250, a difference of less than 1/4 of a volt, can reduce this to less than 100 cycles.

 Running hot

-The number two factor in battery life?
+The #2 factor in battery life?
 Temperature.

 Again, in Jerry’s words: